evstack/ev-abci/README.md

 ## Usage

-The adapter can be used to create a Rollkit node with an ABCI application, such as a Cosmos SDK chain.
+The adapter can be used to create a Evolve node with an ABCI application, such as a Cosmos SDK chain.

 ```diff
 diff --git a/cmd/gmd/cmd/commands.go b/cmd/gmd/cmd/commands.go